tarunkrishnat0/DOTStars-hackathon/README.md

 - [x] Robots color change based on their closeness to the energy point.
 - [x] On hitting the boundary, Robots get reflected.
 - [ ] On hitting the boundary, EnergyStations get reflected.
+- [ ] EnergyStation capacity drops when a robot comes near it

 Termination:
 - [x] On reaching the target EnergyStation, Robots will die due to high voltage :dizzy_face:
+- [ ] When energy station capacity drops to zero, it dies

 # Project Settings
 - Unity 2022.2.0f1